 Once I settle into November, I start thinking about Thanksgiving.
 Without question, my favorite dish served as part of a Thanksgiving meal is the stuffing.
-So as a tribute to stuffing, I plan to post a “stuffed” recipe each Sunday this month.
+So, as a tribute to stuffing, I plan to post a “stuffed foods” recipe each Sunday this month.
 First up: peppers.

 I know stuffed peppers are not the most original dish, but they are the first stuffed dish I recall eating.
 My mom used to serve stuffed peppers for dinner, and I loved them.
-I’ll admit I liked to eat the rice stuffing much more than I liked to eat the pepper, but I made sure to eat as much of the pepper as I could.
+Although I admit I liked to eat the rice stuffing much more than I liked to eat the pepper.

-Combine them with the meat seasoned with cinnamon and cumin (I know it sounds like another strange pair, but stick with me because we’re almost there), tomato sauce, and rice, and you have a stuffed pepper you won’t soon forget.
-Enjoy the week, and tune in next week for another Stuffed next Sunday!
+Combine them with the meat seasoned with cinnamon and cumin, tomato sauce, and rice, and you have a stuffed pepper you won’t soon forget.
+Enjoy!

 - 4 bell peppers

 - 1 teaspoon cinnamon

 - ½ teaspoon chopped garlic

 - 1 cup cooked brown rice

 - Halve the peppers and clean the insides of the remaining core and seeds.